dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 * wallet: A service that manages a user's keys and can sign and perform canister calls on their behalf.
 * relying party: A service that wants to request calls on a specific canister.

+## Transport Requirements

+This standard is agnostic to the transport mechanism / channel used to send the messages, as long as it provides authenticity and integrity.
+Confidentiality is not required.

 ## Messages

 ### `permission`